 Read also: The Complete List of Milling Machine Operations

-It is a screw thread which is triangular in section but which has one face at right angles to the axis of the screw, the second face only being sloped.
-IT has more pulling power than square thread.
-This is why it is used in cases where the excessive pull is on one side and it must be absorbed as in a ratchet.
+It is a screw thread that is triangular in section but which has one face at right angles to the axis of the screw, the second face only being sloped.
+It has more pulling power than square thread.
+This is why it is used in cases where the excessive pull is on one side, and it must be absorbed as in a ratchet.

 Root and crest = 0.125 X Pitch